vkarlsen/koeight/README.md

 ## What changes have you made?

 So far is mostly as the last stable version of Kohana 3.3.6 released on Jul 25, 2016.
 But compatible with PHP 7.

+## What are the future plans for the project?

 Our focus is to keep the framework compatible with new releases of PHP, fix bugs and try to improve the speed.
 New features can be added using modules.

+There is a dedicated [roadmap](https://koseven.ga/roadmap.html) page for the supported versions and plans.

 ## Are modules of the original Kohana compatible?

 Yes they are, just be sure that they are compatible with Kohana 3.3.X.
-An overview of Koseven’s team own modules can be found on [this](https://koseven.ga/modules.html) page.
-There’s also a list online with a nice overview of existing modules maintained (or abandoned) by others.
-You can consult this list at [kohana-modules.com](https://koseven.ga/modules.html)
+An overview of Koseven's team own modules can be found on [modules](https://koseven.ga/modules.html) page.
+There's also a list online with a nice overview of existing kohana modules maintained (or abandoned) by others.
+You can consult this list at [kohana-modules.com](https://kohana-modules.com)

 ### Why all modules in 1 repo?